cmizumoto/small-projects/README.md

 # Small Projects

 This is a series of small projects using HTML, CSS and JS.
-No libraries are being used, this project is to test and check my skills.
+Most of the projects do not use libraries, if it is used is mostly Font Awesome for icons and small libraries for other styles.
+I'm using these projects to test my skills and knowledge.
 Mostly small components, image slide shows, small games, fetching from APIs.
 Also uploading them in netlify.